AlonSardas/RFFQMOrigami/README.md

    origamiplots.plot_interactive(ori)
    ```

-### Calculating the discrete differential properties
+### Calculating the discrete geometric properties
-Given an origami pattern, we can calculate its geometrical properties.
+Given an origami pattern, we can calculate its geometric properties.
 ```python
 from origami import origamimetric